-The role of vitamins in the body is so important that their absence can cause a variety of diseases in the individual.
-Vitamins are organic compounds that are essential for human life and health. beriberi disease is one of the diseases that occur due to a lack of vitamins in people.
+The role of vitamins in the body is so important that their absence can cause a variety of diseases in an individual.
+Vitamins are organic compounds that are essential for human life and health.
+Beriberi disease is one of the diseases that occur due to a lack of vitamins in people.
 Increasing the body’s metabolism leads to growth and health, which can be done by taking vitamins.
-Vitamins can be found in a variety of dairy foods, such as fruits and vegetables.
-However, some people turn to pills and ampoules with a doctor’s prescription due to severe deficiency of the required amount of vitamins.

-The difference between a Vitamin and a Mineral:
+The difference between vitamins and minerals:

 Water-soluble vitamins: